-"There is therefore nothing in the known facts to support in the least the view that the new genera I have discovered or established among the fossils, nor those that have been discovered or established by other naturalists [...] may have been the strains of some of the animals of today [...]"
-[2]
+"There is therefore nothing in the known facts to support in the least the view that the new genera I have discovered or established among the fossils, nor those that have been discovered or established by other naturalists [...] may have been the strains of some of

 Figure 1.
 Pterodacylus longirostris, an example of a species identified by Cuvier as extinct and not directly related to current animals.
-[Source : \mathbb{O} C. Langlois]
+[Source : \mathbb{C} C. Langlois]